Professor Rebecca Braslau

 rbraslau at ucsc.edu

-The Braslau group is currently supported by the National Science Foundation, with previous support from the NSF, Petroleum Research Fund of the American Chemical Society, Research Corporation and the California Cancer Research Coordinating Committee.
+The Braslau group has been supported by the National Science Foundation, Petroleum Research Fund of the American Chemical Society, Research Corporation and the California Cancer Research Coordinating Committee.

-Prof. Braslau has mentored 19 graduate students, 7 postdoctoral scholars, 42 undergraduate research students (UCSC students, NSF REU students and ACCESS students from other campuses), and 5 international student visitors.
+Prof. Braslau has mentored 23 graduate students, 7 postdoctoral scholars, and more than 50 undergraduate research students (UCSC students, NSF REU students and ACCESS students from other campuses), and 5 international student visitors.

 Professor Braslau teaches courses in organic chemistry at the sophomore level, an advanced organic laboratory, and graduate courses in organic synthesis and a specialized course on organic free radicals.
 She is currently chair of the Department Safety Committee, and chair of the campus Chemical Safety Advisory Committee, in addition to serving as a member of several other committees at the department and campus level.